 Both compounds have shown tremendous success through both anecdotal evidence as well as clinical research when it comes to dozens of ailments: from cancer to Parkinson’s disease, everyday stress and anxiety, depression, PTSD, nausea, insomnia, and so much more.

-However, in recent years, researchers have discovered that there are other notable compounds in cannabis that are just as important as CBD and THC.
-In fact, many of them are even more significant for some people depending on the conditions they may have.
-Because of this, cannabis product manufacturers have been zoning in on these cannabinoids and terpenes that offer subtle yet powerful healing properties that you may be interested in exploring.
+However, in recent years, researchers have discovered there are other notable compounds in cannabis which are just as important as CBD and THC.
+In fact, many are even more significant for some people depending on the their conditions.
+Because of this, cannabis product manufacturers have been zoning in on cannabinoids and terpenes offering subtle yet powerful healing properties you may be interested in exploring.

-Consumers who live in states that have legalized medical or recreational marijuana can find an abundance of oils, food products, drinks, and even lotions that are powered by terpenes or cannabinoids alongside CBD and/or THC, are on the rise.
-On the other hand, in the past, consumers would seek out products specifically for the CBD and THC.
+Consumers who live in states with legalized medical or recreational marijuana can find an abundance of oils, food products, drinks, and even lotions powered by terpenes or cannabinoids.
+These are alongside CBD and/or THC, are on the rise.
+Most consumers seek out products specifically for the CBD and THC.

 Terpenes

-Terpenes are compounds in plants – not just in cannabis – that are responsible for its aroma and flavor profile.
-These occur naturally in the plant, and they served an evolutionary purpose: to ward off predators or attract pollinators.
+Terpenes are compounds in plants responsible for its aroma and flavor profile.
+These occur naturally in plants, and they served an evolutionary purpose: to ward off predators or attract pollinators.

 RELATED: Don’t Shop By THC Levels: Here Are The Top 3 Cannabis Strains Based On Terpenes